THS-International/website/src/markdown-pages/buddies.md

 As a Buddy you are expected to:

 * Help out at several Reception events.
 Tasks can include prepping gasque food, accompanying groups to museums, working the bar, etc.
-* Be responsible for new students in your Buddy Group and answer their questions.
+* Be responsible for new students in your Buddy Group and answer their questions
-* Lead a few Buddy Meetings with your Buddy Group.
+* Lead a few Buddy Meetings with your Buddy Group

 What’s in it for you?
 As a Buddy, you get the following:

-* Meet a bunch of new students and make many new friends.
+* Meet a bunch of new students and make many new friends
-* Volunteer at the amazing events.
+* Volunteer at the amazing events
-* Get the possibility to receive a 0.2 GPA boost when applying to study abroad.
+* Get the possibility to receive a 0.2 GPA boost when applying to study abroad
-* Attend a Buddy Osqvik.
+* Attend a Buddy Osqvik
-* Take part in a Thank You event exclusive for the Buddies.
+* Take part in a Thank You event exclusive to the Buddies

 The requirements to receive the 0.2 GPA boost change during the semesters, but usually requires hosting Buddy Meetings and actively volunteering at a minimum number of events.
 Typically the Buddies go above and beyond these requirements because they have so much fun!